hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Can technology be bad for art?**

 The effects of new technologies can be complex and nuanced.
 In the words of [Kranzberg's First Law](https://www.jstor.org/stable/3105385), "Technology is neither good nor bad; nor is it neutral".

-I think the answer is two-fold.
-On hand, new distribution mechanisms can shift the balance of power, and I'll discuss this later under section 5, below.
+On one hand, new distribution mechanisms can shift the balance of power, and I'll discuss this later.

-But **I cannot think of a single example of a new artistic tool or medium that is objectively "bad for art."** It all the many times people have claimed that a new medium like photography is going to kill art, it's never been true.
+But **I cannot think of a single example of a new artistic tool or medium that is objectively "bad for art."** In all the many times people have claimed that a new medium like photography is going to kill art, it's never been true.
 Not all technology has been great for art, but when a technology leads to "bad art"—like [Smell-o-Vision](https://en.wikipedia.org/wiki/Smell-O-Vision)—or it's artistically limited—like [autotune](https://en.wikipedia.org/wiki/Auto-Tune)—it doesn't last.
 When people say these kinds of things about "AI" art, I cannot take these claims seriously, because this kind of claim has never ever been true in the past.
 At worst, it'll be a fad, but never the death of art.

 There are certainly those that bemoan new technologies, like Neil Postman's 1985 claim that [the success of television dumbed-down public discourse](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death).
 Perhaps television has been bad for society.
-That doesn't make television a bad art form though.
+That doesn't mean that television is automatically an "artistically bad medium".
+That doesn't make it good for society, but neither is it neutral; the case isn't simple or clear-cut.

 Can you think of a new artistic tool or medium that, decades later, we _regret as an art medium_?
 I cannot.